Meet the Crew - Skip

 What’s the best thing about skippering the Dolphin Explorer?

-I’ve been doing this for a long long long time now, and I have been fortunate to see many spectacular sightings, but it is the passion of the crew, management and owner that makes my role so satisfying.
+I’ve been doing this for a long long long time now, and I have been fortunate to see many spectacular sightings, but it is the passion of the crew and management that makes my role so satisfying.
 Just the knowledge that we are really contributing to the protection of that environment and those species by doing our jobs is truly rewarding.

 It’s easy for our jobs to become our world (after all, it is our passion!) but what do you like to do in your spare time?